S1D1T1/NetNewsWire/README.md

 - Thumbnail
 - Basic metadata

 The actual video description (which often contains timestamps, links, and important context) is not included in the RSS feed.
-This fork adds that missing information by making YouTube API calls when you view a video.
+This fork adds that missing information by making YouTube API calls when you select a video in the timeline.
 In short, it's the stuff I use to determine if I actually want to watch.

 ## Technical Approach